Sherif2002Y/Udacity-Data-Science---Projects/Project 1/ReadMe.md

 ## Project Motivation

-For this project i was interested in conducting exploratory data analysis following the follow the CRISP-DM process on the World Development Indicators Dataset which can be found [here.](https://databank.worldbank.org/source/world-development-indicators#)
+For this project I was interested in conducting exploratory data analysis following the follow the CRISP-DM process on the World Development Indicators Dataset which can be found [here.](https://databank.worldbank.org/source/world-development-indicators#)

 The questions that i will be answering are as follows:

 - Q1.
 What are the top 5 factors most positively associated with higher life expectancy?
-- Q2. hat is the historical trend of global energy consumption per capita between 2010-2020?
+- Q2.
+What is the historical trend of global energy consumption per capita between 2010-2020?
 - Q3.
 Which five countries had the highest total energy consumption per capita from 2010 to 2020?

-The link to my jupyter notebook code and all relevent EDA analysis will be found Here
+The link to my Jupyter notebook code and all relevent EDA analysis will be found [Here](Project1/Project 1/WorldDevelopmentIndicators.ipynb)

 ## Blog Post